Khumbo01/Khumbo01/README.md

 - 👋 Hi, I’m @Khumbo01
-- 👀 I’m interested in web development front-end
+- 👀 I’m interested in Nextjs
-- 🌱 I’m currently learning back-end webdevelopment
+- 🌱 I’m currently learning Laravel and mongoDB
 - 💞️ I’m looking to collaborate on ecomerce website
 - 📫 How to reach me: mwandirakhumb2020@gmail.com
 - 😄 Pronouns: He/Him